pdMiranda/pdMiranda/README.md

 - 📖 Gosto de literatura russa e poesia

 <!--
-**pdMiranda/pdMiranda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 💻 Estudando Ciência da Computação;
-- 📕 Estudo Filosofia no tempo livre;
-- 🎨 Gosto de estudar teoria da arte;
-- 📷 Tenho fotografia como pequeno hobbi;
-- 📖 Gosto de literatura russa e poesia;

 - 📫 How to reach me:
 - 🔭 I’m currently working on ...